Web Content Approval Chain

 • Redesigning an existing page

-Before submitting a help ticket for a complex request, determine if the content is appropriate for the ed website (or should instead be added to the Ed Portal or an Auxiliary Site).
-If you are unsure, consult the Webmaster.
+Before submitting a help ticket for a complex request, determine if the content is appropriate for the School of Education website (or should instead be added to the Ed Portal or an Auxiliary Site).
+If you are unsure, consult the Webmaster or Communications and Marketing Team member.

 Submitting a help ticket for a complex request is the beginning of a collaboration between Content Originators/Approvers and the Web Team to determine the best way to fit new information into our existing site structure.
-The Web Team determines how and if new or redesigned content is appropriate for the ed website.
+The Communications and Marketing Team determines how and if new or redesigned content is appropriate for the School website.

 Example of a help ticket for a complex request